johnhewi/ezinnit/README.md

 * enables encryption for app on server with TLS certificate from [letsencrypt](https://letsencrypt.org/) on server
 * adds a chron job on server to automatically renew TLS certificates
 * for django, flask and fastApi, creates and runs a script: `ezrun` to find an open port and run locally in development environment
+* when ezinnit completes, gitlab will automatically begin deploying your app to your server. ezinnit will give you a link to your new repository where you can check on the deployment status.

-to find an open port and run django, flask or fastApi ezinnit template apps locally in development environment:
+#### to find an open port and run django, flask or fastApi ezinnit template apps locally in development environment:
 ```bash
 bash ezrun
 ```